 - Have another question?
 Review the online Help Center to get answers to other questions.

-- Complete a mid-term and final evaluation sent by the Cornerstone University Internship Faculty Instructor.
-You are encouraged to share your feedback with the student at the same time as completing the evaluation.
-Your gift of feedback makes a big difference.
+- Complete a mid-term and final evaluation.
+The intern's faculty instructor will send you these forms.
+In addition, you are also encouraged to share your feedback with the intern at the same time as completing the evaluation.
+Your feedback makes a big difference and is part of the student's grade for the internship course.